arnbme/nyckelharpa/README.md

 * SMS was disabled by Hubitat, but is still defined as a destination.
 Do not use SMS

-* Iris V3 Keypad: When Panic is activated on the V3, it sometimes fails to stop when entering pin then OFF.
-Workaround: Tap Partial, then enter pin, then OFF until it stops
+* Iris V3 Keypad: Lights don't shut off when device sitting on table or flat surface.
+Issue: Devices motion or proximity sensor is activated.
+Move to edge of table, or lay flat on table, or mount on wall.

 [:arrow_up_small: Back to top](#top)